VAMDC/NodeSoftware/doc/source/importing.rst

 Preparing the input files
 =========================================

-In the not so unlikely case that the data are not yet in a format that exacly matches the database layout, we provide a tool that can be used to re-write
+In the not so unlikely case that the data are not yet in a format that exacly matches the database layout, we provide a tool that can be used to re-write your data and create the ascii files that can be loaded as described above.

+These files must fulfill the following criteria:

+* One file per database table.
+LOAD DATA cannot update existing rows.
+* Same number of columns in the file as in the table and in the right order.
+Althogh LOAD DATA can take a list of columns to circumvent this restriction, it makes sense to get this right.
+* Links between the tables are in place.
+The key values that link tables (e.g. states and transitions) should be already in the ascii files (even though they *can* still be generated with LOAD DATA by using some SQL magic).
+* A consistent delimiter between the columns (no fixed record length) and consistent quoting.
+* Empty (NULL) values are written as *\N*, not 0 or anything else.
+(Can also be fixed later if this is the only thing missing)

-OLD BELOW, IN PROCESS OF REWRITING
+OUTDATED BELOW, IN PROCESS OF REWRITING

 The VAMDC package ships with an *import tool* for importing custom text files into a standard database.
 The tool can be used to